sandeepkumarsuresh/cs6910_assignment2/README.md

 ## Prerequisites

-Before running the code you need to install all the requirements
+Before running the code you need to install all the requirements and split the dataset

 ```
 pip3 install -r requirements.txt
+pip3 python3 split_dataset.py -d "path/to/dataset"
 ```

 ## References